digitranslab/ledger-website/public/legal/terms-of-use.md

 You can cancel your subscription at any time by logging into your account.
 Your cancellation will take effect at the end of the current paid term.
 Your data will be deleted in 15 days of the unsubscription date from our all servers.

-If you are unsatisfied with our services, please email us at info@ledger.app or call us at 2180927381987.
+If you are unsatisfied with our services, please email us at info@getledger.io or call us at 2180927381987.

 ## DATA USE AND PRIVACY